Are you wondering, “Is college worth it?”

 College shouldn’t be an end in itself and going to college without a vision will waste your future.
 Who the hell wants to spend $200k on a degree only to realize you don’t want to use it?

 You will stumble through life like one of a million lost grads that I meet, without any idea of where you were going or what you were trying to accomplish.

 The first step is not college.
 It’s adopting a goal mindset.

 If you can do this, you’ll be ahead of 90% of the adults out there, whether they went to college or not.

 In the famous words of Zig Ziglar:

-So, before you decide to go to college, I want you to sit and think through a vision for your life.
+So, before you decide to go to college, sit and think through a vision for your life.
 I have some instructions on how to do that here, hopefully it helps.
 Once you decide the impact you want to have in the world, then you can decide if college is worth it for you.